 Also, limit soaking time.
 Most professionals will soak seeds for around six hours before planting and certainly no more than twelve.

-Keep Humidity And Temperature Consistent
+4. Keep Humidity And Temperature Consistent

-As any long-term gardener knows, plants have inbuilt humidity and temperature sensors.
+Plants have inbuilt humidity and temperature sensors.
 These sensors are vital for telling the plant when it should grow, flower and create new seeds.
 Without them, wild plants would grow at the wrong time and lose out in the struggle for survival.

-Use Propagation Lights
+5. Use Propagation Lights

 Not only does this help plants to grow better, but it also cuts energy costs.
 You are not paying to create light that the plant cannot use as an energy source.

-It’s A Long Process
+6. Remember It’s A Long Process